Poet | Editor | Music Journalist | Writer

 -

-I’m a huge fan of all things rock & roll, and I spotlight my favorite artists who have shaped the genre on my weekly radio show Stop, Rock, & Roll.
+I’m a huge fan of all things rock and roll, and I spotlight my favorite artists who have shaped the genre on my weekly radio show Stop, Rock, & Roll.

 -